Andermatt Music Summer Festival 2020

 Phone: +41 (0)41 888 11 55

-Special accommodation rates may be available to Summer Festival 2020 ticketholders at both The Chedi Andermatt and the Radisson Blu Hotel Reussen, Andermatt, subject to availability.
+Special accommodation rates may be available to Summer Festival 2020 ticketholders at both The Chedi Andermatt and the Radisson Blu Hotel Reussen, Andermatt, and for Andermatt Swiss Alps Rental Apartments, subject to availability.
 Please contact the hotels for details:

 Felix Mendelssohn – Violin Concerto in E minor, op.
 64